 Next up is a platform that champions the "less is more" philosophy.
 Jimdo websites are described as generally having fast page load speeds.

-Jimdo has always positioned itself as the "fastest way to build a website," not just in loading time, but in setup time.
+Jimdo has always positioned itself as the quickest way to build a site, not just in loading time, but in setup time.
 They utilize AI to strip away the complexity.

 When you use Jimdo, you are generating minimal, lean sites.
 The code is not bogged down by heavy third-party app toggle switches or excessive JavaScript libraries.